-Adjournment
+(8) Adjournment

+d.
 Suspension of Rules.
-The National Convention may by an affirmative vote of 3/4 of such delegates, a quorum present and voting, suspend the rules for consideration of any specific item or items including amendments to the Directives System.
+The National Convention may, by an affirmative vote of 3/4ths of the delegates present and voting, a quorum being present, suspend the rules for consideration of any specific item(s), including amendments to the National Directives System.

+e.
 Elections.
-In all balloting for National Officers a majority of votes shall be necessary for election.
+In all balloting for National Officers, a majority of the votes cast shall be necessary for election.
 Where there is only one candidate for an office, a unanimous vote may be cast.

+f.
 Committee Meetings.
-Meetings of the National Trustees, Committee of 33, National Committees, Area and Regional Representatives, etc. will be scheduled prior to, after and around the General Sessions.
-All regularly scheduled meetings are open to interested Sojourners unless otherwise announced; non-committee members may request permission to participate in any portion of the meetings in which they have pertinent interest.
+Meetings of the National Trustees, Committee of 33, National Committees, Area and Regional Representatives, etc., will be scheduled prior to, after and around the General Session(s).
+All regularly scheduled meetings are open to all interested Sojourners unless otherwise announced.
+Non-committee members may request permission to participate in any portion of the meeting in which they have a pertinent interest.

-MID-WINTER MEETINGS:
+3. MID-WINTER MEETING.

-The National President shall convene a Sojourner mid-year meeting of the National Officers to provide a mid-point assessment of the program year and will establish the format, criteria and parameters of the Mid-Winter Meeting in conformity with the National By-Laws and Regulations.
+a.
+The National President shall convene a mid-year meeting of the National Officers to provide a mid-point assessment of the program year and shall establish the format, criteria and parameters of the meeting in conformity with the National By-Laws and the National Regulations.

+b.
 This meeting will normally be held in January at rotating locations to ensure maximum, equitable attendance over a period of years.

-In general, the order of business and policies applying to the National Conventions also apply to the Mid-Winter Meetings except that the general session is quite abbreviated.
-It is nor a “mini-convention” and there will be no detailed reading of prior meeting minutes or official business transactions.
+c.
+In general, the order of business and the policies applying to the National Convention will also apply to Mid-Winter Meeting, except that the general session is to be quite abbreviated.
+It is not intended to be a “mini-convention,” and there should not be a detailed reading of prior meeting minutes or official business of the Order transacted.

-Attendees:
+d.
+Attendees at the Mid-Winter Meeting:

-All National Officers are expected to attend.
+(1) All National Officers are expected to attend.

-Area and Regional Representatives and members of National Standing Committees are strongly encouraged to attend.
+(2) Area and Regional Representatives and members of the National Standing Committees are strongly encouraged to attend.

-Interested Sojourners, especially Chapter Officers, are invited to attend.
+(3) Interested National Sojourners, especially Chapter Officers, are invited and encouraged to attend.

-SPECIAL NATIONAL CONVENTIONS/MEETINGS: May be held under emergency circumstances.
+4. SPECIAL NATIONAL CONVENTION/MEETING.
+A Special National Convention and/or a Special Meeting may be held under emergency circumstances.
 Reference (c) refers.

-RULES: The most recent edition of ROBERT’S RULES OF ORDER shall govern National Sojourners Conventions and Mid-Winter Meetings and committee meetings held in conjunction therewith in all cases to which they are applicable and in which they are not in conflict with the Directives System and Standing Resolutions.
+5. RULES.
+The most recent edition of ROBERT’S RULES OF ORDER shall govern the conduct of a National Convention, Mid-Winter Meeting and/or Special Meeting, as well as committee meetings held in conjunction therewith, of National Sojourners, Incorporated, in all cases to which they are applicable and in which they are not in conflict with the National Directives System and/or with the Standing Resolutions of National Sojourners, Incorporated.

-NATIONAL SOJOURNERS CONVENTION CORPORATION: “NASOCOCO” will make arrangements for and manage all National Conventions, Mid-Winter and Special Meetings in accordance with reference (b).
+6. NATIONAL SOJOURNERS CONVENTION CORPORATION (NASOCOCO): NASOCOCO will make arrangements for and manage all National Conventions, Mid-Winter Meetings and Special Meetings in accordance with reference (b).

 ATTEST:

-NELSON O. NEWCOMBE NORMAN R SNYDER
+WILLIAM R. SANNER EDWARD W. NOLTE

-National Secretary National President
+National Secretary-Treasurer National President